+Chronic kidney disease may seem to have come on suddenly.
 But it has been happening bit by bit for many years as a result of damage to your kidneys.

 One way to measure how well your kidneys are working is to figure out your glomerular filtration rate (GFR).
 The GFR is usually calculated using results from your blood creatinine (say "kree-AT-uh-neen") test.
 Then the stage of kidney disease is figured out using the GFR.
 There are five stages of kidney disease, from kidney damage with normal GFR to kidney failure.